The Term Used To Describe Reproductive Success Is

 Looking Ahead

 Future research will likely pivot toward adaptive management loops in which reproductive data feed directly into dynamic conservation interventions.
-Also, for example, real‑time adjustments to captive‑breeding protocols can be guided by predictive models that forecast genetic compatibility and hatch‑rate expectations under varying environmental conditions.
+As an example, real‑time adjustments to captive‑breeding protocols can be guided by predictive models that forecast genetic compatibility and hatch‑rate expectations under varying environmental conditions.
 Similarly, restoration projects for pollinator‑dependent flora may incorporate pollinator visitation rates as a proxy for plant reproductive success, informing the timing of re‑planting efforts.

 Conclusion